umar28dec/javascript-tricky-interview-question/README.md

 It will print 5, five times because callback schedule with setTimeout function, when callback came back til the time other part of code already got executed so loop fails when i = 5 as i is a global variable, because of that it will print 5
 </details>

-## Question 2.
+**Question 2**.
 Predict and Explain the Output of the below JavaScript program. ?.

 ```javascript
 function foo1() {